-In a previous article, we talked about the ways to improve candidate experience in recruitment, and covered the importance of the candidate experience in recruitment.
+In a previous article, we talked about how to improve candidate experience in recruitment and covered the importance of candidate experience in recruitment.

-In this post, we are going to delve into this further by looking at the importance of candidate experience surveys and how you can effectively get crucial feedback from candidates to perfect your recruitment experience.
+In this post, we will delve into this further by looking at the importance of candidate experience surveys and how you can effectively get crucial feedback from candidates to perfect your recruitment experience.